-Students identified as an EL must receive designated ELD instruction in reading, writing, speaking, and listening in the course offerings listed in this guide. • When assigning System 44 and READ Intensive it is recommended for the ELD Teacher and Literacy Teacher to discuss placement based on student need.
-A bold course denotes an A-G approved course: Students may only use one year of ESL/ELD Footnotes course towards the 4 years of English requirements when applying to a four- year university. • Read RIT scores used in this guide are to support students identified as English Learners (ELs).
-Please refer to the ELA, Literacy & Experiential Learning Placement Guide for students whose primary language is English.
+- Students identified as an EL must receive designated ELD instruction in reading, writing, speaking, and listening in the course offerings listed in this guide. - Reading RIT scores used in this guide are to support students identified as English Learners (ELs). - Please refer the L4L ELA, Literacy & Experiential Learning Placement Guide for students whose primary language is English. - A bold course denotes an A-G approved course: Students may only use one year of ESL/ELD course towards the 4 years of English requirement.